 Behaviours that may take place outside of the workplace that present a transferable risk in their professional role with children.
-For example, alleged perpetrator of domestic abuse, offences demonstrating a sexual interest in children, abuse or neglect of their own children or behaviours that are incompatible with a professional role working with children.
+For example, alleged perpetrator of domestic abuse and exploitation, offences demonstrating a sexual interest in children, abuse and exploitation or neglect and exploitation of their own children or behaviours that are incompatible with a professional role working with children.